 The controversial national security law in Hong Kong bears examination, beginning with the law’s offences and punishments.
-Part two of this three-part series to come tomorrow.
+Parts two and three of this series are out now.

 Bypassing Hong Kong’s legislature and public consultation, Beijing unanimously passed the national security legislation for Hong Kong on the evening of June 30, 2020, on the eve of the holiday commemorating the return of Hong Kong sovereignty to China.
 The law enables the authorities to crack down on dissidents in Hong Kong and abroad using harsh penalties, China-backed agencies set up in Hong Kong, and regulation of media and education.

 The law lists four offences: secession, subversion, terrorism, and collusion with foreign forces to endanger national security.
 While the terms are broadly-defined, there seem to be references made to some means of protest Hong Kong people adapted last year, including reference to particular acts.